snl-dakota/dakota/docs/user/usingdakota/studytypes/uq.rst

 Calculations corresponding to each prediction configuration and to each observable will be output to tabular files.
-The responses from the discrepancy model itself is output to .
-Those from the corrected model are output to .
+The responses from the discrepancy model itself is output to ``dakota_discrepancy_tabular.dat``.
+Those from the corrected model are output to ``dakota_corrected_tabular.dat``.
 The user may specify the output file names for the discrepancy and corrected model tabular files using the ``export_discrepancy_file`` and ``export_corrected_model_file`` keywords, respectively.